helenzhou6/FAC-Notes/weekTwo.md

 * **DOM Manipulation** team presentation [Notes](https://hackmd.io/tiUez2TjSrScUSQye8T1hA?both)
   * Create (```createElement()```) and add element to DOM, then create content (```createTextNode()```) inside new element and insert it into the new element (```appendChild()``` / ````replaceChild()``` / ```insertBefore()```)
-  * NB if you have inserted an element into the DOM dynamically (not there originally), you can't use certain methods like ```.querySelector()``` (as it is [not live](https://www.sitepoint.com/dom-manipulation-vanilla-javascript-no-jquery/)/it doesn't update the NodeList.

 ### Pure functions for easy testing
 _Resource:_ [_Workshop for writing testable code_](https://github.com/foundersandcoders/ws-pure-functions-easy-testing)